Malcolm X: Pilgrimage to Mecca

 In April 1964, with financial help from his half-sister Ella Little-Collins, Malcolm X flew to Jeddah, Saudi Arabia, as the start of his Hajj, the pilgrimage to Mecca obligatory for every Muslim who is able to do so.
 He was delayed in Jeddah when his US citizenship and inability to speak Arabic caused his status as a Muslim to be questioned.

 He had received Abdul Rahman Hassan Azzam's book The Eternal Message of Muhammad with his visa approval, and he contacted the author.
 Azzam's son arranged for his release and lent him his personal hotel suite.
 The next morning Malcolm X learned that Prince Faisal had designated him as a state guest.
 Several days later, after completing the Hajj rituals, Malcolm X had an audience with the prince.

-Malcolm X later said that seeing Muslims of "all colors, from blue-eyed blonds to Black-skinned Africans," interacting as equals led him to see Islam as a means by which racial problems could be overcome.
+Malcolm X later said that seeing Muslims of "all colors, from blue-eyed blonds to black-skinned Africans", interacting as equals led him to see Islam as a means by which racial problems could be overcome.

 Slavery in Saudi Arabia had been abolished only two years before his visit to Saudi Arabia, and his portrayal of racial harmony in the Arab world was a reply to the widespread criticism of African chattel slavery in Saudi Arabia from the African-American press in the US.

-Visit to Cairo
+Visit to Africa

 Malcolm X had already visited the United Arab Republic (a short-lived political union between Egypt and Syria), Sudan, Nigeria, and Ghana in 1959 to make arrangements for a tour of Africa by Elijah Muhammad.
 After his pilgrimage to Mecca in April 1964, he visited Africa a second time.
 He returned to the United States in late May and flew to Africa again in July.
 During these visits he met officials, gave interviews, and spoke on radio and television in Egypt, Ethiopia, Tanganyika, Nigeria, Ghana, Guinea, Sudan, Senegal, Liberia, Algeria and Morocco.

 In Cairo, he attended the second meeting of the Organization of African Unity as a representative of the OAAU.
 By the end of this third visit, he had met with essentially all of Africa's prominent leaders; Kwame Nkrumah of Ghana, Gamal Abdel Nasser of Egypt, and Ahmed Ben Bella of Algeria had all invited Malcolm X to serve in their governments.
-After he spoke at the University of Ibadan, the Nigerian Muslim Students Association bestowed on him the honorary Yoruba name Omowale ('the son who has come home').
+After he spoke at the University of Ibadan, the Nigerian Muslim Students Association bestowed on him the honorary Yoruba title Omowale ('the son who has come home').
 He later called this his most treasured honor.

 Malcolm especially hated Moïse Tshombe of the Congo as an "Uncle Tom" figure.
 In a 1964 speech in New York, he called Tshombe "the worst African ever born" and "the man who in cold blood, cold blood, committed an international crime; murdered Patrice Lumumba".
-Tshombe's decision in 1964 to hire White mercenaries to put down the Simba rebellion greatly offended Malcolm, who accused the mercenaries of committing war crimes against the Congolese.
+Tshombe's decision in 1964 to hire white mercenaries to put down the Simba rebellion greatly offended Malcolm, who accused the mercenaries of committing war crimes against the Congolese.